bikashd200/Covalent-Docking-Proximity-Analyzer/README.md

 1. RDKit
 2. OpenBabel
 3. Prolif
+4. MDAnalysis

-# create a separate virtual environment
+## create a separate virtual environment
 conda create -n prolif
-# activate it
+## activate it
 conda activate prolif
 conda install -c conda-forge prolif

-# Create multiple folders: poses, input_txt, log, subtract, output
+## Create multiple folders: poses, input_txt, log, subtract, output
-# prepare protein (protein.pdb) and keep it in the working directory, you can use a molecule as reference (ref.sdf) in the working directory.
+## prepare protein (protein.pdb) and keep it in the working directory, you can use a molecule as reference (ref.sdf) in the working directory.

-# Keep all individual docked pdbqt files from vina docking in the poses folder; You can use other formats also
+## Keep all individual docked pdbqt files from vina docking in the poses folder; You can use other formats also

-# To parallel processing split folder into multiple folders
+## To parallel processing split folder into multiple folders

 $python folder_splitter1.py poses 50